bobquest33/faker_extras/README.md

 Binary data, octets, bits, and bytes.

 ### Chemistry
-Chemistry related data, like elements, atomic weights, etc...
+Chemistry related data, like elements, atomic numbers, etc...

 ### Human
 An extended version of the person set from faker.
 Things like, race, religion, gender, etc...